A Tale of Two Diamond Heists

 Explaining the Different Reactions

-What is going on here?
 Why does one diamond theft receive a swift international reaction while another gets mostly ignored?

-Maybe the best explanation is that the diamond theft in Brussels was a lot more dramatic.
+Maybe the best explanation is that the diamond theft in Brussels was more dramatic.
 It was quick, creative, well-executed, and totally unexpected.
 “This diamond heist is being called spectacular, daring, and clinical – something straight out of Ocean’s 13,” began the story that ran on ABC’s evening news broadcast, going on to briefly show clips from the movie.

-The theft in Harare, on the other hand, almost seems to have almost lulled the international community to sleep.
-Perhaps the theft is so obvious and so regular and has been going on for so long, that every time a plane takes off from Zimbabwe loaded with stolen diamonds, nobody really thinks of it as news.
+The theft in Harare, on the other hand, seems to have almost lulled the international community to sleep.
+Perhaps the theft is so obvious and so regular and has been going on for so long, that every time a plane takes off from Zimbabwe loaded with stolen diamonds, nobody thinks of it as news.
 As early as 2010, evidence began to surface that Zimbabwean government officials were smuggling diamonds by plane.

 A Fairer Response